Many EAEDC rules are not in effect. The application process is simpler.

-EAEDC is a cash benefit for disabled adults, caretakers, and some children who are not able to get TAFDC (DTA cash benefit for families and pregnant people).
+EAEDC is a cash benefit for adults with disabilities, caregivers, and some children who are not able to get TAFDC (DTA cash benefit for families and pregnant people).

 EAEDC is a state benefit.
 It is different from SSI, which is a federal benefit.
 You cannot get both at the same time.
 You can find basic information about who can get EAEDC on the Department of Transitional Assistance (DTA) website.
 See Check EAEDC eligibility and how to apply.